 During test method a) "Movement capacity under slow occurring movements", the temperature of the specimen was controlled according to the applied movements.
-Therefore, the maximum tension of 33 mm was applied at -40 °C (-40 °F) and the maximum compression of 17 mm at 60 °C (140 °F).
+Therefore, the maximum tension of 33 mm (1.3 in) was applied at -40 °C (-40 °F) and the maximum compression of 17 mm (0.7 in) at 60 °C (140 °F).

 Reaction forces resulting from the applied movements were recorded as well as the surface profiles at extreme positions.
-At maximum tension and a temperature of -40 °C (-40 °F), the system showed reaction forces of approximately 50 kN per running meter of joint while the maximum vertical displacement under maximum compression at 60 °C (140 °F) was only 6 mm.
+At maximum tension and a temperature of -40 °C (-40 °F), the system showed reaction forces of approximately 50 kN per running meter of joint while the maximum vertical displacement under maximum compression at 60 °C (140 °F) was only 6 mm (0.2 in).

 Test method b) "Movement capacity under fast occurring movements" was run with 7.5 million load cycles at 15 °C (59 °F) and an additional 180,000 cycles at -40 °C (-40 °F).
-A dynamic amplitude of +1 mm and a frequency of 5 Hz was chosen for this test.
+A dynamic amplitude of +1 mm (+0.04 in) and a frequency of 5 Hz was chosen for this test.

-Further tests have been successfully completed including artificial weathering, artifical aging, spectroscopy analysis, thermal analysis, hardness testing, tensile testing, dynamic-mechanical analysis, and bonding tests.
+Further tests have been successfully completed including artificial weathering, artificial aging, spectroscopy analysis, thermal analysis, hardness testing, tensile testing, dynamic-mechanical analysis, and bonding tests.

 All determined test results are far better than comparable values of traditional bituminous plug expansion joints.
 This again emphasizes the extraordinary capabilities of the new TENSA®POLYFLEX®Advanced PU expansion joint system.

 Since July 2012, mageba received the European Technical Approval ETA 12/0260 for the product system TENSA®POLYFLEX®Advanced PU.
 An update took place in April 2019.